Mkejriwal270/K8s-EKS-QuickStart/index.md

 Optionally, if you want to use an existing AWS account with already configured VPCs, subnets and other networking components, you can take a note of your **VPC ID, Subnet IDs (public and private, if any) and the region where these resources are set up.** You will still need an IAM user and the access key for provisioning the cluster and deploying the application.

-Your AWS account is now all set to host your shiny new K8s cluster
+Your AWS account is now all set to host your EKS cluster!

 ### 3. GitHub Actions Configuration: